 [22-22E.
-Repealed in Gazette 28 Aug 2001 p.
+Deleted in Gazette 28 Aug 2001 p.
 4798.]

 22F.
 Dental therapists, dental hygienists, school dental therapists — practice

 (1) A dental therapist, dental hygienist or school dental therapist has no right of private practice and shall not be a party to any advertisement or exhibit any plates, notice boards, signs, or letterheads in connection with the practise of dentistry.